 Prevedere Prevedere is a predictive analytics software company that delivers insights into future business outcomes based on current economic trends.
 Our predictive economic intelligence offerings help executives see what lies ahead for their business and solve for upcoming risks and opportunities.
 Prevedere's SaaS solutions apply the power of machine learning and predictive modeling to millions of indicators of global economic and consumer activity.
 Prevedere customers include Fortune 500 industry leaders in retail, manufacturing, and consumer packaged goods.
-To learn more, visit www.prevedere.com or follow prevedere
+To learn more, visit www.prevedere.com or follow @Prevedere on Twitter.

+prevedere

-PREVEDERE.COM
+TO LEARN MORE, VISIT: PREVEDERE.COM